Inversion of the attenuated momenta ray transform of planar symmetric tensors: Introduction

 \section{Introduction}

-We consider the problem of recovering a real valued, symmetric $m$-tensor field $\bbf$ compactly supported in the plane, from knowledge of its $0,1,...,m$-th (non)/attenuated moment ray transforms, $m\geq 1$.
-When the data is limited to the $0$-moment, the (non-attenuated) ray transform has a large kernel containing all the potential tensors vanishing at the boundary of the support.
-In response, a vast literature in tensor tomography (also on Riemannian manifolds) concerns recovery of the solenoidal part of the tensor field, see \cite{sharafutdinov_book94, paternainSaloUhlmann14, palamodov09, schuster08, holmanStefanov} and reference therein.
-The problem of inversion of the ray transform of $1$-tensors (Doppler) is motivated by engineering practices \cite{WHSWW77,norton88,braunHauk,sparSLP95}.
-The ray transform of second and four order tensors arise in the linearization of the boundary rigidity problem, respectively, in the linearized inverse kinematics problem for an anisotropic elastic medium \cite{sharafutdinov_book94}.
+We consider the problem of recovering a real valued, symmetric $m$-tensor field $\bbf$ compactly supported in the plane, $m\geq 1$, from knowledge of its $0,1,...,m$-th attenuated moment ray transforms.
+This problem is motivated by some engineering applications: for $m=1$ in Doppler tomography \cite{norton88,braunHauk,sparSLP95}, and Magneto-acousto-electrical tomography \cite{haideretal,kunyanskyetal23}, for $m=2$ in inverse kinematic problems in isotropic elastic media \cite{abbeyetal,hendriksetal} and for $m=4$ in anisotropic media \cite{aben79, sharafutdinov_book94}.
+The non-attenuated case also arises in the linearization of the boundary rigidity problem \cite{sharafutdinov_book94,stefanovUhlmann98, stefanovUhlmannetal}.

+When the data is limited to the $0$-moment, the (non-attenuated) ray transform has a large kernel containing all the potential tensors $d \bg$ with $\bg$ vanishing at the boundary of the support, and a vast literature in tensor tomography concerns the recovery of the solenoidal part of the field, see \cite{sharafutdinov_book94, paternainSaloUhlmann14, palamodov09, schuster08, holmanStefanov} and references therein.